-What is ‘species language’?
 Species language gives the language options available for species common names.
 E.g. German, French, Spanish etc. For English, species language also includes variations in English common names used in different countries around the world as well as the English common names used by the various taxonomic authorities.
 For example, English (IOC), English (Clements), English (Birdlife) are all English common names used by taxonomic authorities.
-On the other hand, English (US), English (UK), English (South Africa) are all examples of country specific English common names.
+On the other hand, English (US), English (UK), English (South Africa) are all examples of country-specific English common names.

 When you register on Birda, we will automatically select the most appropriate taxonomy and species language based on your country.
-If you don’t feel our selection for your country was correct, please create a support ticket (by clicking on the messenger icon in the bottom right) and let us know.
+Read more in our How was my default 'Taxonomic Authority' chosen article.

 If you want to use a different species language, take a look at our Changing Your ‘Species Language’ article.